Orange County Braces for Voter Storm - NewsBreak

 Espino Announces Retirement as Long Beach Fire Chief

-After 36 years in the Long Beach Fire Department, Chief Xavier Espino announced his retirement Thursday.
-Espino joined the Long Beach Fire Department in 1986 and served as Fire Chief since 2018.
+After 36 years with the Long Beach Fire Department, Chief Xavier Espino will retire at the end of the year.
+Espino, who joined the Long Beach Fire Department in 1986 and served as Fire Chief since 2018 announced his retirement Thursday.
 His last day will be Dec.
-30. “Chief Espino spent his entire career to serving our community,” said...
+30. “Chief Espino...

 mynewsla.com